-Professor, MIT, Electrical Engineering and Computer Science & Director, Statistics and Data Science Center
+Professor of Electrical Engineering and Computer Science & Director of Statistics and Data Science Center, MIT

 Professor Shah’s research is driven by a desire to engineer a socially integrated network where a typical user may connect through a smart-phone, socialize through Facebook, learn from Wikipedia and help bring socio-political change through Twitter.
 Such a “social network” is in dire need of better network infrastructure; a typical user is anxious for help to be able to cope with the information overload; and scalable computational systems are required to process large amounts of data.
 As a network theorist, his contributions towards addressing these challenges involve designing better wireless access network and processing social data and scalable algorithms that can operate in data center like facility.